Header Image

 Welcome to Year 2!

-In Class 2, the teacher is Mrs Neave and she is supported by Miss McBurney.
+In Class 2, the teachers are Mrs Neave and Miss Moore they are supported by Mrs Airton and Miss Hughes.
 Please find below a brief outline of the topics to be covered this year and our daily/weekly routines which are explained in the Year 2 class booklet.
 We follow a two-year rolling programme in Key Stage 1 and we try to plan as much of our learning as possible around our current topics.
 This creates an immersive and exciting learning experience for the children.
 Here is an overview of the topics to be covered over the coming year in Class 2:

 TermsTopics CoveredBrief Outline